rpdeeksh/Avalanche_Module4/README.md

 - **Burning**: Token holders can burn their own tokens based on a specific item serial number, which grants them access to exclusive items in the redemption shop.

 - **Redemption Shop**: The contract has a predefined redemption shop with three items available for redemption: 1.
 Bat, 2.
 Ball, 3.
 Stumps.
 Users can redeem these items by burning a specific quantity of tokens.
+Burning of tokens will happen from the one who deployed the contract.

 - **GetCost**: One can look for the cost of the item that they want to buy.
 If they want to redeem an item that doesn't exist, then they will get an error.
+- **TransferFrom**: You can transfer the degen tokens from one account to another account by specifying the from and to addresses of the account with the amount to be transferred.

 ## Getting Started